 - 2 cloves of garlic diced

-- 3 Tbsp olive oil or 3 more if you're not using the Herb de Provence oil
+- 3 Tbsp olive oil or 3 Tbsp of Herb de Provence oil in the hummus

 - Himalayan salt and pepper to taste

 - Step 1 Make the Herb de Provence Oil.
 You can use store-bought dry ingredients but fresh is best.

 - Step 2 Place The chickpeas, lemon juice, tahini, garlic, red pepper flakes, sheep parmesan, olive oil, and 1 tablespoon of Herb de Provence into a food processor (optional for a green hue and robust flavor throughout.
 You can also add 1 Tbsp of any of the above suggestions at this time as well to support your cuisine).
 I use the attachment that came with my immersion blender.

 - Step 3 Process until well blended.
 You might have to stop and scrape the sides of your processor a couple of times.

 - Step 4 Check consistency and if too thick, add a tablespoon at a time of the reserved chickpea liquid to create the consistency you desire.